Christmas Decorating on a Budget

 4. Painted Pots

-with pine cones, Christmas balls, other holiday ornaments, or even holiday plants.
-(Partially fill the
+Fill pots with pine cones, Christmas balls, other holiday ornaments, or even holiday plants.

 5. Reuse Furniture Pieces